CSRG-Group/dcs-notes.github.io/cs140/part2.md

     - But the average user has 6.5 different passwords.

 <blockquote class="extra" markdown="span">
-    Edmund shared an [XKCD](https://xkcd.com/936/) the other day that summarises the problem with passwords.
+    Edmund shared an <a href="https://xkcd.com/936/">XKCD</a> the other day that summarises the problem with passwords.
 </blockquote>

 # Password Cracking